 Warmer, drier and clearer conditions!

-Our new weather pattern has a high pressure system to the west that will choke off the subtropical monsoon tap.
-That means the rest of this week will have clearer, warmer and drier conditions compared to the last few weeks.
+Heading through the beginning of August, our weather pattern has a high pressure system to the west that will choke off the subtropical monsoon tap.
+This new pattern will lead to fewer storms/fewer damaging storms across the Western Slope.
+Therefore, the rest of this week will have clearer, warmer and drier conditions compared to the last few weeks.
 This high pressure system will also be transporting smoke and haze across the region so be mindful of that hazard if you are outside recreating.
 On Friday a dry cold front will be swinging through the region and as such you can expect breezy/windy conditions.
-Mesa County and points to the north are now under a a Red Flag Warning from noon until 8 pm Friday August 6, 2021.
-Southwest wind speeds should increase from 15-30 mph with stronger gusts.
+Mesa County and points to the north are already under a Fire Weather Watch and an upgrade to a Red Flag Warning is possible.
+Wind speeds should increase from 30-40 mph with stronger gusts for a few spots in the northwestern zones.
 Temperatures will be slightly hotter than the averages both Thursday and Friday.
 Post frontal weather on Saturday indicates a brief drop in temperatures by a few degrees before warming again Sunday and Monday.